Ada-Developers-Academy/ada-precourse-v2/preparing-for-ada/starter.md

 <br>

 <details>
-<summary>Expand the arrow to review the test results for a missing quotes error.</summary>
+<summary>Expand the arrow to review the test results for a missing quotes syntax error.</summary>
 <br>Code:

 ```Python